I wanted to do a quick video replying to a question that appeared on the EFI Facebook fan page.

 I am nice and upright.
 Relaxing through the neck, letting those shoulders drop.
 Bringing those hands back and then bringing the shoulder blades back.
 And then back to the start and then bringing it back and back to the start.
 Just like the other one I would do 5 repetitions to 10 times.

-For some people if they have shoulder pain, they need to start from the side and bring the hands back.
-But what ends up working good, you can progress and see how it is for you, is I will use some sort of a “stick” or some sort of a “dowel.”
+For some people, if they have shoulder pain, they need to start from the side and bring their hands back.
+But what ends up working well, you can progress and see how it is for you, is I will use some sort of a “stick” or some sort of a “dowel.”

 Take care and bye bye.